Easy Oven Baked Ribs

 Bake the Ribs

-Now you can wrap up those ribs and bake until completely cooked through and tender.
-Mine was done right at 2 hours 15 minutes.
+Now you can wrap up those ribs with aluminum foil and bake until completely cooked through and tender.
+Mine were done right at 2 hours 15 minutes.
 More time in the oven can’t really hurt these guys…they’ll just become extra tender.

 Finish by Basting